danwerner21/6x0x-DOS65/README.md

 ### Building the system
-See the Retrobrew computers Wiki [here](https://retrobrewcomputers.org/doku.php?id=boards:sbc:6x0x-atx-6u:start) for instructions on how to constuct the 6x0x PCB.
+See the Retrobrew computers Wiki [here](https://retrobrewcomputers.org/doku.php?id=boards:sbc:6x0x-atx-6u:start) for instructions on how to construct the 6x0x PCB.

 ### BRINGING UP THE SYSTEM
 #### Program the rom image on to EPROM or EEPROM from the bin folder in this repo